Official New Hampshire website

 Whereas, through his position as Chairman of the Senate Health, Education, Labor and Pensions Committee, Senator Gregg was the chief sponsor of the Museum and Library Services Act of 2003, which establishes policies that will strengthen museum operations and facilitate the international exchange and display of works of art and other cultural materials, and secured an appropriation of $38.6 million for those purposes in Fiscal Year 2004;

-And whereas, as Chairman, Senator Gregg led this committee to support Section 5551 in the No Child Left Behind Act to establish an Arts in Education Program, which authorizes the Secretary to make grants to support model arts in education projects and to share information about model arts in education programs;
+And whereas, as Chairman, Senator Gregg led this committee to support Section 5551 in the No Child Left Behind Act to establish an Arts Education Program, which authorizes the Secretary to make grants to support model arts in education projects and to share information about model arts in education programs;

-Therefore, we the citizens of New Hampshire recognize and thank Senator Judd Gregg for his understanding of the public value of the arts, which enrich New Hampshire's quality of life through educational, community, and living heritage programs, and for his leadership in government support of the arts as both Governor and Senator of New Hampshire.
+Therefore, we the citizens of New Hampshire recognize and thank Senator Judd Gregg for his understanding of the public value of the arts, which enrich New Hampshire's quality of life through educational, community, and living heritage programs, and for his leadership in government support of the arts as both Governor and Senator of New Hampshire."

 nh nh.gov | privacy policy | accessibility policy